SDGforskning/sdg-strings/SDG01_query_action_WoS.md

         )
         NEAR/5
-            ("access*" OR "equitab*" OR "equity" OR "equality" OR "equal" OR "ownership" OR "control" OR "right$"
-            OR "affordab*" OR "empower*" OR "inclusion"
+            ("access*" OR "equitab*" OR "equity" OR "equality" OR "equal" OR "ownership" OR "control" OR "right$" OR "empower*" OR "inclusion" OR "affordab*" OR "pro poor" OR "inexpensive" )
-            )
       )
       OR